How to Grow Sweet Potatoes in Melbourne 54

 Tender, young sweet potato leaves are a great addition to salads or eaten steamed.

-Harvesting your Sweet Potatoes
+Harvesting your sweet potatoes

 How to grow sweet potatoes Melbourne